-- 4.1 As and when required, the Investment Sub-Committee (ISC) of the Trustee meets with the Investment Managers to satisfy themselves that the Managers continue to carry out their work competently and have the appropriate knowledge and experience to manage the investments of the Fund. - 4.2 The appointment of the Investment Managers will be reviewed by the Investment Sub-Committee from time to time, based on the recommendations of the Fund's Investment Consultants, and the results of their monitoring of performance and process.
+- 4.1 As and when required, the ISC meets with the Investment Managers to satisfy themselves that they continue to carry out their work competently and have the appropriate knowledge and experience to manage the investments of the Fund. - 4.2 The appointment of the Investment Managers will be reviewed by the ISC from time to time, based on the recommendations of the Fund's Investment Consultant, and the results of their monitoring of performance and process.
 The Trustee will monitor the extent to which the Investment Managers give effect to the policies set out in it. - 4.3 The Investment Consultant provides quarterly updates of performance to assist in the reviews of the Fund's and Investment Managers' performance against the benchmarks.